jpravetz/epdoc-logger/README.md

 ## Action Items

+* Supported formatted console output with colors
-* Add koa middleware (I don't currently have a koa project going, so this may not happen for awhile)
+* Add koa middleware (I don't currently have a koa project going, so this may not happen for a long while)
 * More unit tests
 * Document and add unit tests for {@link LogListener}, an object that makes it easier to use log the callback transport in unit tests.